MauiJerry/PoseCamPC/README.md

     -   **Draw Overlay on NDI Checkbox**: When checked, the detected skeleton is drawn directly onto the NDI video stream.
 Uncheck to send a clean video feed.
 -   **OSC**:
     -   **IP / Port Text Boxes**: Set the destination IP address and port for the OSC landmark data.
-    -   **OSC Send Mode**: Choose the format for outgoing OSC messages.
-        -   **Bundle (New)**: The modern, efficient default.
-Sends all landmark data for a single frame in one network packet (an OSC Bundle).
-Recommended for new projects.
-        -   **Legacy (Old)**: Sends each piece of landmark data as a separate OSC message.
-This is less efficient but provides backward compatibility with older projects.
     -   **Start/Stop Buttons**: Manually start or stop sending OSC messages.

 ### Video Preview

-The large area on the right displays the live video feed with the detected pose landmarks overlaid.
+The large area on the right (below?) displays the live video feed with the detected pose landmarks overlaid.

 -   It will show a "Waiting for video stream..." message on startup.
 -   The preview will begin once you press "Start Video".